Costa-exe/aur-lite/README.md

     aur-taw add <alias> <git-url>
     # Example: aur-taw add music-player https://aur.archlinux.org/spotify.git

+### Import (Already Installed)
+Scan your system for foreign packages and query the AUR to see which ones are valid.
+You will be prompted `[y/N]` for each package, allowing you to selectively add them to your tracking memory.

+    aur-taw import

+If you want to skip the prompts and instantly add all valid installed AUR packages to your tracking list, use the `--all` flag:

+    aur-taw import --all

 ### List
 Show a beautifully formatted table of all tracked aliases, their real package names, installed versions, and repository links.